nbetts2020/rev7-cipher/docs/SOLUTION.md

 PHP wrapper casts it.
 Running that unchanged class under PHP 8.4.25 reproduces the paper exactly.

-That proves the construction matches.
-It does not prove which copy of the software the author actually used.
+That proves the construction matches, but does not prove which copy of the software Treyarch actually used.
+I think the live site is the *likely* answer, for a few reasons.
+The bug belongs to this specific code rather than to AMSCO in general, so whatever they used descended from this file.
+The inner layer of the cipher is libmcrypt `blowfish-compat`, which in 2016 was overwhelmingly something you reached through PHP, and this tool is PHP.
+AMSCO is obscure enough that CrypTool-Online is where the community had already been looking for it.
+And standing up your own copy of the PHP is real effort when the site is one search away.

 ## How the missing characters came back